cztomczak/cefpython/README.md

 ## Introduction

-CEF Python is a BSD-licensed open source project founded by Czarek Tomczak (hire me! see my [resume](https://drive.google.com/file/d/17xmoT5Z_zTHkVclqPzrs2aAV64Uiu7fh/view)) in 2012 and is based on Google Chromium and the
+CEF Python is a BSD-licensed open source project founded by [Czarek Tomczak](https://drive.google.com/file/d/17xmoT5Z_zTHkVclqPzrs2aAV64Uiu7fh/view)
+(hire me!) in 2012 and is based on Google Chromium and the [CEF Framework](https://bitbucket.org/chromiumembedded/cef) projects.
-[CEF Framework](https://bitbucket.org/chromiumembedded/cef)
-projects.
 The Chromium project focuses mainly on Google Chrome application development while CEF focuses on facilitating embedded browser use cases